 An indicator of the sustainable operating result required to enable Council to continue to provide core services and meet its objectives.
-The positive result for this indicator identifies an adjusted underlying surplus and the trend indicates similar underlying surpluses over the strategic resource plan.
+The negative result for this indicator in 2022/2023 identifies an adjusted underlying deficit which is due to council receiving 75% of the 2022/2023 financial assistance grant allocation in 2021/2022.
+The trend in the future years indicates underlying surpluses over the strategic resource plan.

-2 - Working Capita
+2 - Working Capital